MCP Servers

 Older MCP Python SDK releases that do not support a meta parameter on call_tool are still supported: Rasa detects this and falls back to calling without metadata so tools keep working; once the SDK supports meta, metadata is sent automatically.

-For tools implemented in Python inside your ReAct sub-agent (not via an MCP server), use custom tool executors and AgentToolContext.metadata instead of meta_map.
+For tools implemented in Python inside your ReAct sub-agent (not via an MCP server), use custom tool executors and override build_custom_tool_call_metadata() to attach call-time credentials to AgentToolContext.metadata.
+See Call-time credentials for custom tools.

 Reading metadata on the MCP server